Skip to content

 • Personal accounts aren't audited.
 The audit log is a team-only feature by design.
 Personal brains stay outside it.

 • MCP search results don't write per-hit view rows.
 A single search call from an AI assistant can surface a hundred notes; recording a hundred view rows per query would dwarf real reads.
 Searches are still captured as a single note.searched analytics event, but each surfaced note isn't individually logged.
+The same applies to notes-list and containers-list.
+Note that search can return note bodies when the client passes include_body, so content can leave without a view row.

 • No automatic retention pruning yet.
 Audit log entries persist indefinitely.
 A retention policy is on the roadmap.